Watchers Council – Dining Hall – Later

 Giles turned to see the homeless woman he’d almost hit with the car.
 He opened his mouth to speak, but she disappeared before he could get a word out.

 Chastised, he continued on to the car.
 Upon arriving, he carefully laid Dawn on the undamaged side of the backseat, then moved to the front to look for Dawn’s phone.
 Once he had it in hand, he dialed a familiar number and waited for the call to connect.

 “Robin.
 I’ve been in an auto accident, and Dawn’s hurt,” he said.

-"The point…?"
-Robin remarked as he addressed the class.
-"Even the most veteran of watchers might find themselves facing the unexpected.
+“The point…?”
+Robin remarked to the class.
+“Even the most veteran of watchers might find themselves facing the unexpected.
 That means always be on your guard, but never jump to conclusions.
-No matter your age or experience, there're always new things to learn."
+No matter your age or experience, there’re always new things to learn.”